brought to you by Kollel Iyun Hadaf of Yerushalayim

-If a woman makes a Neder prohibiting her handiwork on her husband, according to the Tana Kama there is no need for the husband to annul the Neder.
+Tana Kama: If a woman makes a Neder prohibiting her handiwork on her husband, there is no need for the husband to annul the Neder.
 (1)

-The Tana Kama holds that the Metziah of the wife belongs to the husband, but Rebbi Akiva holds that the wife may keep it.
+Tana Kama: The Metzi'ah of the wife belongs to the husband.
+Rebbi Akiva: The wife may keep it.
 (3)

-If a wife does a number of Melachos at the same time it is a Safek whether she may keep the handiwork according to Rebbi Akiva.
+If a wife does a number of Melachos at the same time, there is a doubt about whether she may keep the handiwork, according to Rebbi Akiva.

-If someone spits on his friend or strips off his Talis, or reveals a womanís hair, he must pay 400 Zuz for the embarrassment.
+One who spits on his friend, strips off his Talis, or reveals a woman's hair must pay 400 Zuz for the embarrassment.
 (4)

-If someone embarrasses a poor person from a prestigious family he is Patur from paying the family for the embarrassment.
+One who embarrasses a poor person from a prestigious family is exempt from paying the family for the embarrassment.

-If a father pledged a dowry to the Chasan, if the Chasan dies the father is not obligated to give the dowry to the Yavam.
+If a father pledged a dowry to the Chasan but the Chasan dies, the father is not obligated to give the dowry to the Yavam.
 (5)

-If the father pledges a dowry of Kesef the Chasan must write in the Kesuvah to give to the wife an additional third because he profits from the Kesef.
+If the father pledges a dowry of Kesef, the Chasan must commit in the Kesuvah to give to the wife an additional third, because he profits from the Kesef.

-If the father pledges a dowry of goods the Chasan subtracts a fifth when it is written in the Kesuvah.
+If the father pledges a dowry of goods, the Chasan subtracts a fifth from what he writes in the Kesuvah.
 (6)

 A BIT MORE

-1. The Neder is not effective since the handiwork belongs to the husband, not to the wife, and thus she has no right to prohibit it.
+1. The Neder is not effective, since the handiwork belongs to the husband, not to the wife, and thus she has no right to prohibit it.

-2. Rebbi Akiva holds that the surplus handiwork that she earns (beyond the minimum amount she is required to give to her husband) through her extra hard work belongs to the wife and the Neder is effective regarding this surplus handiwork, therefore the husband must annul the Neder.
-However everyone agrees that the surplus handiwork that the wife didnít work extra hard for belongs to the husband.
+2. Rebbi Akiva maintains that the surplus handiwork that she earns (beyond the minimum amount she is required to give to her husband) through her extra hard work belongs to the wife and the Neder takes effect on this surplus handiwork.
+Therefore, the husband must annul the Neder.
+However, everyone agrees that any surplus handiwork for which the wife did not work extra hard in order to earn belongs to the husband.

-3. A Metziah shares the same status as the surplus handiwork that the wife worked extra hard for.
-According to Rebbi Akiva just as the surplus handiwork belongs to the wife so does her Metziah.
+3. A Metzi'ah has the same status as the surplus handiwork for which the wife worked extra hard to earn.
+According to Rebbi Akiva, just as the surplus handiwork belongs to the wife, so does her Metzi'ah.

-4. However if he spits on his friendís clothing he is Patur.
+4. However, if he spits on his friend's clothing, he is exempt.

-6. Because it depreciates and also because it is often evaluated at an inflated price.
+6. This is because the goods depreciate, and also because they are often evaluated at an inflated price.